redemptive/telepath-api/README.md

 This is the RESTful api for my workplace productivity project in nodejs 10.

-TDD all the way with test cases for eventuality I can think of.
+TDD all the way with test cases for every eventuality I can think of.
 BDD technically as we are testing behaviour not implementation.
 Tests are defined at `/app/api/test/test.js`

 This is a nodejs project using express.
 Full test cases written with mocha and chai.
 Uses a MongoDB database for backend.